mzazon/awesome-cloud-projects/azure/coordinated-database-migration-airflow-workflows/coordinated-database-migration-airflow-workflows.md

 4. Understanding of Apache Airflow DAG concepts and Python programming
 5. Estimated cost: $150-300/month for development environment (varies by migration volume and target services)

-> **Note**: This recipe uses Azure Data Factory's Workflow Orchestration Manager for Apache Airflow.
-Microsoft recommends migrating to Apache Airflow in Microsoft Fabric for new projects, but existing ADF users can continue using this service.
+> **Note**: Azure Database Migration Service (classic) - SQL scenarios are on a deprecation path and will be retired on March 15, 2026.
+Microsoft recommends using the latest version of Azure Database Migration Service available through Azure Data Studio or Azure Portal.
+For new Apache Airflow projects, Microsoft recommends using Apache Airflow in Microsoft Fabric as the Workflow Orchestration Manager will be Generally Available only in Microsoft Fabric in Q1 CY2025.

 ## Preparation